hpe-cct/hpe-cct.github.io/userGPUOperators/index.md

         }
       }

-The `if (isBigTensor…)` code runs in Scala, not on the GPU, so it does not count as an *executable* statement on the GPU.
+The `if (isBigTensorElement…)` code runs in Scala, not on the GPU, so it does not count as an *executable* statement on the GPU.
 The `square` operator above will generate one of two very different GPU kernels, depending on the size of the tensors in the input field.
 This tactic allows you to